zs-barnes/sicp-exercises/chapter1.md

 10done
 ;Unspecified return value
 ```
-Finally, here is the approximation of $e$ using cont-frac:
+Finally, the approximation of $e$ using cont-frac:
 ```
 1 ]=> (+ (cont-frac (lambda (i) 1) d-func 10) 2.0)